-There’s a lot to optimizing your Google My Business profile.
+There’s a lot to optimizing your Google Business Profile profile.
 There’s a lot more to it than just adding your contact details!
 Here are a few easy first steps you can take to get started.

 Add Photos to Tell Your Story

-Adding photos to your Google My Business profile is critical.
+Adding photos to your Google Business Profile profile is critical.
 You need a logo and cover photo to represent your business, after all!
 We recommend using the same logo and cover photo that you use for other social media platforms, like Facebook and LinkedIn.
 Consistent branding makes it easier for customers to recognize you.